MrFriendCS/MrFriendCS.github.io/h-cs/sdd/H-SDD-Maths/index2.md

 ## Testing

 Test the functions to ensure they work.
 Apart from TAD, remove any code that is not in the functions.

+Save the file [`mathsFuncsTest2.py`](assets/mathsFuncsTests2.py) to the same folder as `mathsFuncs2.py`.
+Open and run `mathsFuncsTest2.py`.